 *** Wu/Zhu/Jonasson Die Vielfalt des Tai Chi Chuan und seine Verankerung in der Traditionellen Chinesischen Medizin (TCM) (The Diversity of Tai Chi Chuan and its Anchoring in Traditional Chinese Medicine (TCM)) A myriad of books have been written about Tai Chi.
 Why do we want to add another one to this colorful array?
 Most Tai Chi books are dedicated to a special form, the particular style of a Tai Chi family.
 In this book, Wu Runjin and Zhu Lichan seek to give an overview of the history of Tai Chi and its various styles.
 They describe the common features of the various styles of Tai Chi Chuan and outline the particularities of the various styles as well as the specific characteristics of different weapons which have been integrated in Tai Chi.
 Their main concern, however, is to anchor Tai Chi in the ancient tradition of Chinese medicine and to describe the effects of Tai Chi on health using a model of Chinese medicine.
 Their book targets beginners as well as advanced readers who want to gain an overview on the overall field of Tai Chi and are interested in the extent to which the significance of Tai Chi for health can be included in the model of Traditional Chinese Medicine.
 They dictated the book to me and I tried to present the background information on Traditional Chinese Medicine which they provided me with.
 This background information is important for understanding their explanations of Tai Chi in a clear and succinct way.
 In order to facilitate a better understanding of the text, I placed some of the explanations of basic medical terms in the appendix.
 Thomas Jonasson 176 pages, four-colour photographs, hardback ISBN: 978-3-901618-50-5 Retail price in Europe: EUR 29.00 Rights: World rights available

-Grolle Daniel Tai Chi spielend verstehen.
-Mit Übungs DVD (Understand Tai Chi Effortlessly.
-With DVD Exercises) Daniel Grolle is the initiator of the "Tai Chi Netzwerkes e.V.", the Association of Tai Chi practitioners in Germany.
+*** Grolle Daniel Tai Chi spielend verstehen.
+Daniel Grolle is the initiator of the "Tai Chi Netzwerkes e.V.", the Association of Tai Chi practitioners in Germany.
 Daniel Grolle has been learning from Tai Chi masters since 1980.
 He has also studied medicine, psychology, dance, theatre.he is a teacher who has made Tai Chi become better known in Europe.
 Today he teaches and trains teachers in Tai Chi in Germany and across Europe.
 With this book, Daniel Grolle has succeeded in structuring the deep and hidden knowledge of Tai Chi in a clear manner and presenting it to those interested in it in a didactic way, something which has never been done before.
 The basic elements of every movement are analysed and illustrated with photos of movements, true to scale body and foot diagrams and photos of correct exercises from behind right to the position of the teacher.
 Furthermore, the principles of Tai Chi are interwoven with original and simple exercises into the motion sequence with the result that the Tai Chi form and its content can be practised together.
 The book is aesthetically appealing and is of a high quality in terms of its contents.
-The book is accompanied by a DVD as a bonus.
-Here the exerciser can see the form's choreography analysed as in the book, but the movements are more apparent.
-The DVD has a German, English and Spanish audio track.
-This is the second edition of the book and is already considered a classic in Tai Chi circles.
-ISBN: 978-3-901618-60-4 Retail price in Europe: EUR 49.00 Rights: World rights available
+Third edition, 304 pages, cont. four-color., over 200 instructional films ISBN: 9783902735720 Retail price in Europe: EUR 39.00 Rights: World rights available

 All of the material published by Bacopa Handels- und Kulturges.mbH. and its divisions (hereunder named as editor) is protected under copyright law.
 Written permission from the publisher is required if you wish to reproduce anything from our material, may it be in print or any other kind of media.